 Cash, Card or Mobile Payments

 When we first visited Hanoi, we mostly used cash.
-The second time we visited, we also did the same.
-Some places did not accept card, and we always thought it was a good idea to have cash to hand.
+The second time we visited, it had changed a bit, but it really varied.

 MoMo is widely used for card payments in Vietnam, which you can download, as is ZaloPay.
 Likewise, VNPay is used a lot and is a QR code system.